yaskovdev/blog/source/_drafts/2024-11-03-what-http-status-code-should-my-rest-api-return.md

 What HTTP status code should my REST API return?
 It is the question that developers ask themselves surprisingly often.
 Or maybe it's not that surprising: after all, the popularity of RESTful services keeps growing, errors always happen and there exist [a few dozens](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status#client_error_responses) of the `4xx` and `5xx` status codes.

-# The Simple Rule
+# Who Is To Blame?

-Just like in the real life, if crap happens, first thing you need to ask is: who is to blame for what has happened?
+Just like in real life, when crap happens, the first thing you need to ask is: who is to blame for what has happened?

 There are only two possible answers: either the client or the server.
 Usually it is very easy to figure out which is guilty.